flame-engine/flame/doc/development/documentation.md

 The **make html** command here renders the documentation site into HTML.
 This command needs to be re-run every time you make changes to any of the documents.
-Luckily, it is smart enough to only rebuild those documents that have changed since the previous run, so usually a rebuild takes only a second or two.
+Luckily, it is smart enough to only rebuild the documents that have changed since the previous run, so usually a rebuild takes only a second or two.

 There are other make commands that you may find occasionally useful too: **make clean** removes all